Open Data Hub logo

 1. Copy the HTTPS URL for the Git repository.

-• On GitHub, click ⤓ CodeHTTPS and click the Clipboard button.
+• In GitHub, click ⤓ CodeHTTPS and then click the Copy URL to clipboard icon.

-• On GitLab, click Clone and click the Clipboard button under Clone with HTTPS.
+• In GitLab, click Code and then click the Copy URL icon under Clone with HTTPS.

 2. In JupyterLab, click FileNewTerminal to open a terminal window.